kadena-io/pact/docs/pact-properties.md

 In examples like `(row-enforced 'accounts 'ks key)` or `(row-written 'accounts key)` above, we've so far only referred to function arguments by the use of the variable named `key`.
-But what if we wanted to talk about all possible rows that will be written, if function doesn't simply update a single row keyed by an input to the function?
+But what if we wanted to talk about all possible rows that will be written, if a function doesn't simply update a single row?

 In such a situation we could use universal quantification to talk about _any_ such row: